Brownian limits, local limits and variance asymptotics for convex hulls in the ball: Paraboloid growth and hull processes

-\paragraph{Duality relations between growth and hull processes.} As already signaled, there are close relationships between the paraboloid growth and hull processes, which we refer to as {\it duality}.
+with $\mu^{x^{\updownarrow}}_k$ standing for the normalized Haar measure on $A(x^{\updownarrow},k);$ see page~591 in~\cite{SW}. \textit{Duality relations between growth and hull processes.} As already signaled, there are close relationships between the paraboloid growth and hull processes, which we refer to as \textit{duality}.
 Here we discuss these connections in more detail.
 The first observation is that

-This is verified either directly by the construction of $\Phi$ and $\Psi,$ or, less directly but more instructively, by using the fact, established in detail in Section \ref{LocScal} below, that $\Phi$ arises as the scaling limit of $K_{\la}$ whereas $\Psi$ is the scaling limit of the Voronoi flower
+This is verified either directly by the construction of $\Phi$ and $\Psi,$ or, less directly but more instructively, by using the fact, established in detail in Section~\ref{LocScal} below, that $\Phi$ arises as the scaling limit of $K_{\la}$, whereas $\Psi$ is the scaling limit of the Voronoi flower

-defined at (\ref{flower}) and then by noting that the balls $B_d(x/2,|x|/2)$ asymptotically either scale into upward paraboloids or they `disappear at infinity'; see the proof of Theorem \ref{LOCALT} below and recall that the support function of $K_{\la}$ coincides with the radius-vector function of $F(K_{\la})$ as soon as ${\bf 0} \in K_{\la}$ (which, recall, happens with overwhelming probability).
-Thus, it is straightforward to transform $\Phi$ into $\Psi.$ To construct the dual transform, say that $v \in \R^{d-1}$ is an {\it extreme direction} for $\Psi$ if $\partial \Psi$ admits a local maximum at $v.$ Further, say that $x \in \partial \Psi$ is an extreme directional point for $\Psi,$ written $x \in \extdir(\Psi),$ iff $x = (v,\partial \Psi(v))$ for some extreme direction $v.$ Then we have
+defined at (\ref{flower}) and then by noting that the balls $B_d(x/2,|x|/2)$ asymptotically either scale into upward paraboloids or they ``disappear at infinity''; see the proof of Theorem~\ref{LOCALT} below, and recall that the support function of $K_{\la}$ coincides with the radius-vector function of $F(K_{\la})$ as soon as ${\bf0} \in K_{\la}$ (which, recall, happens with overwhelming probability).
+Thus, it is straightforward to transform $\Phi$ into~$\Psi.$ To construct the dual transform, say that $v \in\R^{d-1}$ is an \textit{extreme direction} for $\Psi$ if $\partial\Psi$ admits a local maximum at $v.$ Further, say that $x \in\partial\Psi$ is an extreme directional point for $\Psi,$ written $x \in\extdir(\Psi ),$ if and only if $x = (v,\partial\Psi(v))$ for some extreme direction $v.$ Then we have